-Conceptually, to account for the finite speed of light, the viewplane can be considered to be spherical thus allowing lightrays from all pixels to reach the view point at the same time, so that the viewfrustum light delay does not contribute any geometric distortion.
+Conceptually, to account for the finite speed of light, the viewplane can be considered to be spherical thus allowing lightrays from all pixels to reach the view point at the same time, and so do not contribute to geometric distortion.
 This viewplane is extruded along the negative time axis and is guaranteed to remain on the light cone.
 Such an extrusion is shown in Figure 8.
-Since it is a right circular hypercone, the 4D camera coordinate is (0, 0, 0, 0), while the viewplane coordinates for each pixel (p) are
+Since it is a right circular hypercone, the 4D camera coordinate is (0, 0, 0, 0), while the viewplane coordinates for each pixel (p) are: